ooexiaoo/onlinegarden/src/site/notes/🌍 Areas/📈 Personal Growth/Critical Thinking.md

 Similar to Conceptualizing, Synthesizing mostly deals with ideas and thoughts.
 We can use Synthesizing to create a situation in our head that can help us understand other things better.

 ## Closed Mindset
-To think critically it's important to have an open mindset, as said above we often fall into the traps of biases and heuristics have make it hard for us to look at the situation with an open mind.
+To think critically it's important to have an open mindset, as said above we often fall into the traps of biases and heuristics have made it hard for us to look at the situation with an open mind.
 Many times these biases are so ingrained in our mentality that we don't even realize that we are falling for it.

-It's good to note down any of the closed minded thoughts that you might have, this is not just for critical thinking but also for general mindset growth.
+It's good to note down any of the closed-minded thoughts that you might have, this is not just for critical thinking but also for general mindset growth.